 Spread the Poetry Teatime love.

 Use your family’s poetry teatimes this month to encourage others to read poetry.
 Invite friends and relatives to join your poetry teatime, or get together with a group of families for an extended teatime celebration.
 If you have a blog or use social media, consider writing a post or featuring pictures of your family enjoying a poetry teatime.
-While you’re at it, be sure to send us your pictures and stories, too!

 Need more inspiration?